paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-327-weapon-systems-development-and-related-matters.md

 (2) To annually recommend funding levels for weapon system component or technology development and prototype projects across capability or weapon system component portfolios.

-(3) To annually recommend to the service acquisition executive of the military department concerned specific weapon system component or technology development and prototype projects, subject to the requirements and limitations in [section 4423 of this title](./chapter-327-weapon-systems-development-and-related-matters.md#section-4423).
+(3) To annually recommend to the service acquisition executive of the military department concerned specific weapon system component or technology development and prototype projects.

 (4) To ensure projects are managed by experts within the Department of Defense who are knowledgeable in research, development, test, and evaluation and who are aware of opportunities for incremental deployment of component capabilities and other technologies to major weapon systems or directly to support warfighting capabilities.